 At the Dietrich Law Firm P.C., Distinguished as an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm, Our Team of Serious Personal Injury Lawyers Will Fight Obtain Compensation for Individuals Who Have Been Victims of Personal Injury Accidents.

 Over a fourteen-year period, occurrences of esophageal cancer in the United States were found to be at 4.7%.
 That amounts to 47,000 cases annually for every 100,000 individuals.
 Although the chances of survival for esophageal cancer have improved to 60% – as opposed to the 5% survival rate of fifty years ago – it remains one of the highest causes of death among men.
-This year alone, it is estimated that 16,000 individuals will die as a result of esophageal cancer.
+It is estimated that 16,000 individuals will die as a result of esophageal cancer each year.

 Sometimes workplace or life-style choices can cause individuals to develop cancer later in life.
 The Dietrich Law Firm P.C.’s team of highly experienced and top-rated personal injury attorneys make their clients their priority.
 Reach out to us today by calling 716-839-3939 or visit us online to schedule your free consultation.
 Our offices are available twenty-four hours a day and seven days a week.The Esophagus And Cancer